Cabbage Pakoda Recipe (Cabbage Bhajiya)

 All the ingredients except flours added to a bowl.

-Mix well using clean fingers and set aside for 10 minutes.
+Step 2: Mix well with clean fingers, then set aside for 10 minutes.
 During this time, the veggies will release water.

 Mixed well.